-I recommend high doses of vitamin C at the immediate onset of an infection.
+I recommend high doses of What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… at the immediate onset of an infection.
 It is profoundly anti-viral and anti-bacterial at bowel tolerance levels (the level below that which causes loose bowels), usually around 1 gram an hour during an infection.
 It is also anti-inflammatory and immediately calms down allergic reactions, which are a common contributor to chronic sinus problems.

 Is there a link with the food you eat?

 In chronic sinusitis an allergic background is commonly present, and the report’s findings that anti-histamines are the second most prescribed drug for sinus sufferers, would bear out this claim.
 Among children with chronic rhinitis or frequent ear infections, as many as one in three have been shown to react allergically to either milk or wheat, the most common food allergens.(2)

 My book “Hidden Food Allergies”, recommends allergy testing for anyone with persistent nasal congestion or long-term sinusitis.
 A simple home-test for food intolerances, available from www.yorktest.com, revealed that I was allergic to milk.
 That discovery ended 20 years of frequent sinus infections.
 Other common food allergens include wheat, eggs, citrus, corn, and peanuts.